Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 of his theory for publication.
 He also framed, in July 1844, an accompanying letter to his

-wife asking her to seek the aid of friends to that end and asking her to regard a then substantial sum
+wife urging as to how she was to seek the aid of friends to that end and asking her to regard a then substantial sum

 as being set aside to fund the project:-